Skip to content

 But the benign use case doesn't close the conversation.
 Niantic Spatial now holds one of the most detailed pedestrian-level maps of urban environments ever assembled, built for free by a playerbase that thought they were hunting Pidgeys.
 The Coco Robotics partnership is what's been announced.
 It's not necessarily the ceiling of what that dataset can do, or who else it might be licensed to down the line.
 That's not paranoia; that's just reading the situation clearly.

-whether players would have scanned quite so enthusiastically if the loading screen had said "help train commercial robotics" instead of "earn bonus Stardust."
+Whether players would have scanned quite so enthusiastically if the loading screen had said "help train commercial robotics" instead of "earn bonus Stardust."
 Probably not.
-And Niantic knows that. the opt-in structure and public-locations-only policy show some awareness of the line.
+And Niantic knows that.
+The opt-in structure and public-locations-only policy show some awareness of the line.
 But packaging a commercial data collection program inside a beloved game, and revealing its full purpose a decade later, is still a choice worth naming for what it is.

 Coco's pink robots are already operating across cities in the US and Europe.
 The map powering them was built one PokeStop scan at a time, by players who had no idea they were doing it.